 All in all, the amount of weight you lose depends on how many calories you consume and how many you burn.
 Walking is a great way to boost your calorie burn.
 Based on the theory that one pound is equivalent to 3,500 calories, in order to lose a pound a week, you’d need to reduce your calorie intake by 500 calories a day for seven days.
 Walking 30 minutes to an hour per day is a great way to help you achieve the appropriate calorie deficit for weight loss.

 As we saw in the studies, you can gradually increase your activity levels by starting off with a short walk and slowly working your way up to an hour per day.
 Your body — and your waistline — will thank you.
+(Click through to our sister publication to see how walking also helps cut the risk of fibroids after menopause.)

 This article originally appeared on our sister site, Woman’s World.